Dlouhá Lhota (Tábor District)

 Dlouhá Lhota is a municipality and village in Tábor District in the South Bohemian Region of the Czech Republic.
 It has about 200 inhabitants.

 Etymology

-The name literally means 'long Lhota' in Czech.
+The name means 'long Lhota' in Czech.

 Geography

 Dlouhá Lhota is located about 10 km southeast of Tábor and 47 km northeast of České Budějovice.
 It lies on the border between the Křemešník Highlands and Tábor Uplands.
 The highest point is at 508 m above sea level.
 The stream Borecký potok flows through the municipality and supplies several fishponds there.

 History

 The first written mention of Dlouhá Lhota is from 1396, when it belonged to the Radenín estate.
 The village experienced its golden age in the 19th century, when the population grew and reached 420 inhabitants.
 Dlouhá Lhota was badly damaged by floods in 1888.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 There are no protected cultural monuments in the municipality.